 Ask your doctor or diabetes educator to register you on the NDSS.
 Registering with the NDSS gives you access to a range of information, support services and subsidised products to help you manage your diabetes.

-Find the nearest community pharmacy or health services in your area.
+Find the nearest community pharmacy, health services or diabetes health professional in your area.

 Read more about NDSS support and services.